retaildevcrews/botify/docs/developer_experience/README.md

 # Get document endpoint
 CosmosKey=$(az cosmosdb keys list --name $CosmosDbName -g $ResourceGroupName --query primaryMasterKey --output tsv)

+# Get Storage account resource id
+## NOTE: Using the ResourceId instead of the storage connection string means that the system identity will be used
+##       for authorisation, not the account key.
+##       The resource id can be extracted as per below or from the Azure portal.
+##       Note the '/;' at the end of the resource id
+StorageResourceId=$(az storage account list -g $ResourceGroupName --query "[?contains(name,'blobstorage')].id" -o tsv)+"/;"
 ```

 ### Create credentials.env